raiskumar/test-java-with-spock/README.md

 # test-java-with-spock
 This is a Gradle project which shows the power and simplicity of Spock for testing Java.

+## Groovy
+Groovy is a dynamic programming languae similar to Python and Ruby which means it gives programmers power to defer several checks until runtime.
+Groovy is JVM language, i.e. it's source code compiles to byte code which executes on JVM.
+Spock can test any class that runs on JVM irrespective of the original source of code; so it works semlesly with Java as well as Groovy.

 ## About Spock
 ###Spock link : https://github.com/spockframework/spock